Douglas Rushkoff: General

 Douglas Rushkoff's philosophy developed from a techno-utopian view of new media to a more nuanced critique of cyberculture discourse and the impact of media on society.
-Viewing everything except for intention as media, he frequently explores the themes of how to make media interactive, how to help people (especially children) effectively analyze and question the media they consume, as well as how to cultivate intention and agency.
-He has theorized on such media as religion, culture, politics, and money.
+Viewing everything except for intention as media, he explores the themes of how to make media interactive, how to help people (especially children) effectively analyze and question the media they consume, as well as how to cultivate intention and agency.
+He has discussed religion, culture, politics, and money.

 Technology and cyberculture

 Up to the late-1990s, Douglas Rushkoff's philosophy towards technology could be characterized as media-deterministic.
 Cyberculture and new media were supposed to promote democracy and allow people to transcend the ordinary.

 In Cyberia, Rushkoff states the essence of mid-1990s culture as being the fusion of rave psychedelia, chaos theory and early computer networks.
 The promise of the resulting "counter culture" was that media would change from being passive to active, that we would embrace the social over content, and that empowers the masses to create and react.

 This idea also comes up in the concept of the media virus, which Rushkoff details in the 1994 publication of Media Virus: Hidden Agendas in Popular Culture.
 This significant work adopts organic metaphors to show that media, like viruses, are mobile, easily duplicated and presented as non-threatening.
 Technologies can make our interaction with media an empowering experience if we learn to decode the capabilities offered to us by our media.
 Unfortunately, people often stay one step behind our media capabilities.
 Ideally, emerging media and technologies have the potential to enlighten, to aid grassroots movements, to offer an alternative to the traditional "top-down" media, to connect diverse groups and to promote the sharing of information.

-Rushkoff does not limit his writings to the effect of technology on adults, and in Playing the Future turns his attention to the generation of people growing up who understand the language of media like natives, guarded against coercion.
-These "screenagers", a term originated by Rushkoff, have the chance to mediate the changing landscape more effectively than digital immigrants.

-With Coercion (1999), Rushkoff realistically examines the potential benefits and dangers inherent in cyberculture and analyzes market strategies that work to make people act on instinct (and buy!) rather than reflect rationally.
-The book wants readers to learn to "read" the media they consume and interpret what is really being communicated.